 Many museums time their top exhibitions for the summer or Christmas visitor peaks.
 And the exhibitions at Christmas tend to extend into the early part of January to catch people staying in the city for the New Year.
 So be sure to check what’s on, particularly at the (art) museums.

-- At mumok, slip back to the 1960s and discover the works and artists associated with various key art events and publications of the time
+- At mumok, slip back to the 1960s and discover the works and artists associated with various key art events and publications of the time.
+Among their other exhibitions: a look back at the 1980s in the museum, too

 For more suggestions covering the major museums and art venues, check out the exhibition listings.

-Now let’s add in a bit of music: the Konzerthaus hosts its 2025 Resonanzen Early Music Festival from January 18th to January 26th.
+Now let’s add in a bit of music: the Konzerthaus typically hosts its Resonanzen Early Music Festival in January (2026 dates TBA).

 Get your skates on